A pet dog ran off into the mountain wilderness. Four months later, rescuers found it trapped in 5 feet of snow.

 “The trek down the mountain was slow and methodical,” the Tahoe PAWS Facebook page says.

-Once Allen and Gaule returned, they gave Russ to animal service officials, who took him to a veterinarian to make sure he was healthy.
+Once Allen and Gaule returned, they gave Russ to animal services officials, who took him to a veterinarian to make sure he was healthy.
 Over the next several days, officials found a microchip in Russ, allowing them to find his owner in Riverside County, Calif.

 “He was ecstatic,” Jones said.

-Jones said she wasn’t surprised Russ survived four months in the unforgiving wilderness of the Sierra Nevadas.
+Jones said she wasn’t surprised Russ survived four months in the unforgiving wilderness of the Sierra Nevada.
 Dogs are strong and go into survival mode, finding shelter, food and water, when they have to.

 “They’re smarter than we give them credit for,” she said.

-She gave fresh evidence: On Saturday, she rescued a dog that was an 8-month-old puppy when it went missing more than two months ago on Halloween.
+She gave fresh evidence: On Saturday, she rescued a dog that was an eight-month-old puppy when it went missing on Halloween.

 Allen said she was grateful she was able to help save Russ.